Submitting Written Work

-All submitted written work should be accompanied by a completed cover sheet (found at the bottom of this page).
+All submitted written work should be accompanied by a completed cover sheet.

 Unless stated otherwise, submitted written work should be in English.

-Written work can be submitted to the Academic Office via email (preferable) at firstname.lastname@example.org or by post, at this address:
+Written work should be submitted to the Academic Office via the Applicant Documents Upload Form.

 Anglo-Saxon, Norse and Celtic

-One essay on an historical or literary topic.
+One essay on a historical or literary topic.

 Two essays, each from a different A-level subject.
-Ideally one should be on an historical topic, but this is not essential.
+Ideally one should be on a historical topic, but this is not essential.